acolby/proxyload/README.md

 - Manifest-based deploys
 - Extremely fast builds (no fancy bundling, every item acts as its own entrypoint)
 - Injectable middleware for various code types
+- **Dependency Injection**: Runtime dependency injection for better testability and flexibility

 ## ⚙️ How it Works